opensearch-project/project-website/_posts/2025-08-07-Diving-into-services-with-OpenSearch-and-OpenTelemetry.md

 * *Efficient investigation* using natural language queries

 By following this workflow, you can quickly move from detecting a service issue to understanding its root cause, enabling faster resolution and improved system reliability.

+## What's next?

+Ready to take your observability practice further?
+Here are some next steps:

+* **Try the OpenTelemetry demo yourself**: Set up the Astronomy Shop demo and experiment with service errors, tracing, and log correlation.
+* **Explore natural language features**: Dive deeper into AI-powered features like natural language queries and data summarization.
+* **Integrate with your own services**: Instrument your microservices with OpenTelemetry SDKs and connect them to OpenSearch for deeper insights.

+For more resources and documentation on the updates for traces & services in version 3.1, visit [OpenSearch Trace Analytics](https://docs.opensearch.org/latest/observing-your-data/trace/ta-dashboards/#support-for-custom-index-names-and-cross-cluster-indexes) and [OpenSearch Data Prepper](https://docs.opensearch.org/latest/data-prepper/common-use-cases/trace-analytics/)